Powered by

 Play Video

-What Is Happy Warrior?
+What Is a Happy Warrior?

 The phrase comes from the 1806 poem “Character of the Happy Warrior” by William Wordsworth.
 The Happy Warrior is a brave, generous, and moral person, who is able to remain virtuous even in the midst of distress.
 Their noble ideas and deeds are “an inward light” that, despite their inwardness, make the path before the warrior “always bright.”